elizabethmcd/metabolisHMM/README.md

 usage: python create-genome-phylogeny.py --genome_dir --domain --phylogeny --threads Creates full archaeal/bacterial genome phylogenies based off specific ribosomal protein markers
 arguments:
-  --genome_dir Directory where genomes to be screened are held --domain archaea, bacteria
+  --input Directory where genomes to be screened are held --output Directory to hold intermediate files and results --domain archaea, bacteria, all
   --phylogeny fastree, raxml
-  --threads #threads for performing alignments and calculating phylogeny
+  --threads #threads for performing alignments and calculating phylogeny with raxml, doesn't matter for fastree
 ```

 ## Phylogeny of a single marker